ericoporto/ags-manual-wiki/ListBox.md

 bool ListBox.FillSaveGameList(optional int min_slot, optional int max_slot, optional SaveGameSortStyle saveSortStyle, optional SortDirection sortDirection)
 ```

-Fills the specified listbox with the save game list, sorted correctly
+Fills the specified listbox with the save game list, optionally sorted using certain style and direction.
-with the most recent game at the top of the list.
+By default it sorts saves by their time in descending order (with the most recent game at the top of the list).

 You can optionally pass `min_slot` and `max_slot` to select the range of save slots
 that can be added to the list box.

-You can also optionally use `saveSortStyle` and `sortDirection` to set how the list
-of save games set to the list box should be sorted.
+By default it uses a range of 1 to 100.

+*SaveGameSortStyle* determines which save's property will be used when sorting the list of saves.
+It can be:
+* eSaveGameSort_None - don't sort, the order will be unspecified;
+* eSaveGameSort_Number - sort by the save slot number;
+* eSaveGameSort_Time - sort by the save time (the time this save slot was last written at);
+* eSaveGameSort_Description - sort by the save's description.

+*SortDirection* determines the order of sorting:
+* eSortNoDirection - unspecified;
+* eSortAscending;
+* eSortDescending.

-This function returns true if all slots in the set range (1 to 100 if no range passed) are occupied.
+This function returns `true` if all slots in the set range are occupied, and `false` otherwise.

 The [`SaveGameSlots`](ListBox#listboxsavegameslots) property is updated
 to contain the save game slot number for each index in the list, so that